Ardnys/it-isqs-community/README.md

 Preset uses the `yarn create vite` template using vite with `typescript + SWC`.

 Big part of this template is the [Mantine](https://mantine.dev/) component library.
-I know there are many options, but after trying a lot of them, I found that Mantine suits me the most.
+I know there are many options, but after trying a lot of them, I found that Mantine suits the project the most.

 I use [Nanostores](https://github.com/nanostores/nanostores) for global state (think, better Redux).
 It gives me everything I need 99% of the time.
 It has a nice syntax and nice React integration.

-## Autotyping with upabase
+## Autotyping with supabase

 Create fully type safe endpoints by running `yarn typegen`.